zxc7563598/php-address-parser/README.md

 An intelligent address parser that extracts name, phone number, ID number, region, and detailed address from unstructured text—perfect for e-commerce, logistics, and CRM systems.

 **This project has been parsed by Zread.
-If you need a quick overview of the project, you can click on the number of views to view it：[Understand this project](https://zread.ai/zxc7563598/php-address-parser)**
+If you need a quick overview of the project, you can click here to view it：[Understand this project](https://zread.ai/zxc7563598/php-address-parser)**

 ---